WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/IO/Digital/Protocols/I2C/index.md

 ### Data Signal (`DAT`)

-The data signal wire carries the actual messages and can be found on the F7 Micro labeled `D06`.
+The data signal wire carries the actual messages and can be found on the F7 Micro pin labeled `D06`.

 ## Master + Client Messaging